tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04a_realize_design.md

 # Design

+# High Level
+1. Define the naming conventions
+2. Design the Github directory structure
+3. Design the database schema
+4. Draw word-picker flowchart
+5. Draw create-word-database flowchart
+6. Design testcases

 ## Naming conventions [issue 5]
 ### Filenames
 * all lowercase
 * spaces represented by a hyphen "-"
 ### Directories
-* All lower case
+* All lowercase
 * spaces represented by an underscore "_"
 ### Variables
 * All uppercase
-* Global prdxided with GLOBAL
+* Global prefixed with GLOBAL
 * Local prefixed with LOCAL
 ### Functions
 * Camel case